Contact UsContact Us

 4. Delete all the files in this UserLexicons folder.
 They will be recreated next time speech is used.

-5. Close Windows Explorer and restart your Claro Software program.
+5. Close File Explorer and restart your Claro Software program.

 Cure 4: Repair Vocalizer Expressive voices